seaneshbaugh/media_streamer/README.md

         - "mp3"
         - "m4a"
         - "ogg"
-      default_encoding: "shift_jis"
+      default_encoding: "utf-8"
       file_blacklist:
         - "Automatically Add to iTunes"
         - "Automatically Add to iTunes.localized"
         - "Mobile Applications"
         - "Album Artwork"
+      protection:
+        except: :json_csrf

 You will obviously want to set the `music_directory` to wherever your music lives.
-In almost all cases it is best to leave out the `default_encoding` setting or set it to the more sensible "utf-8".
-I use "shift_jis" because I have lots of files with shift_jis encoded names.
-For more information about encodings visit [the W3C documentation](http://www.w3.org/TR/html5/the-meta-element.html#charset).

 For a complete list of Sinatra's available settings go [here](http://www.sinatrarb.com/intro#Available%20Settings).